TiKi7/Sansar.API/GLOSSARY.md

 - **AgentPublic**: A limited interface for scripts brought in by users.

 ### SessionId
-A unique identifier for a user's specific visit to a scene.
+A unique identifier for a user's current visit to a scene.
 Used to find and interact with an `AgentPrivate` instance.

-## Media & Audio

-### Media Source / Media Stream
-The system used to play online videos (like YouTube) or web content on surfaces within the scene.
-- **`OverrideMediaSource`**: A function to update the URL of the media being displayed scene-wide or for a specific user.

-### Audio Stream
-An online audio source played within the scene.
-- **`OverrideAudioStream`**: A function to change the URL of the web audio stream being played.
-NOTE: This may cause a few seconds of silence during the restart.

-### Spatialized Sound
-Audio that originates from a specific 3D coordinate in the world.
-It is directional and its volume decreases with distance.

-### Non-spatialized Sound
-Audio that plays at a constant volume for the listener, regardless of their position or orientation in the scene.

-## Components

-### AnimationComponent
-Manages object animations.
-All animations are resampled to 30fps upon import to Sansar.

-### AudioComponent
-Controls sound playback on an object, including spatialization and looping.

-### LightComponent
-Controls light properties (color, intensity).
-Must be marked as "Scriptable" in the Sansar editor to be modifiable via script.

-### RigidBodyComponent
-Provides control over physical objects, including applying forces, impulses, and adjusting motion types (static, keyframed, or dynamic).

-## Advanced Features

-### DataStore
+### Scene
-A persistent database that allows scripts to save and load data across different experiences or sessions using unique keys.
+The virtual environment. `ScenePrivate` is the primary interface for world-level interactions (finding objects, creating datastores, managing users).

-### HttpClient
+### ObjectId
-Enables scripts to make REST API calls to external web services.
-Note that this is also subject to the restricted environment's security policies.
+A persistent, unique identifier for any object in the scene.

-### Reactions
+### Component
-The system for user emotes and gestures.
-Scripts can subscribe to reaction events or add custom reactions to the emotes panel.
+Functional blocks attached to objects that provide specific behaviors (e.g., `RigidBodyComponent` for physics, `AudioComponent` for sound).

-### Quest System
+### Scripts
-Allows creators to define tasks and objectives for users.
-Scripts can interact with quest characters and track user progress.
+- **SceneObjectScript**: The primary base class for scripts attached to objects natively present in a scene.
+- **ObjectScript**: A base class for scripts on objects that can be rezzed (spawned) at runtime.

-## Input & Interaction
+## Interaction & UI

 ### Interaction
 A property that makes an object clickable in the world.
-It provides hover text (prompts) and green highlights.
+It provides "hotspot" highlights and hover prompts.

+### Prompt
+The text label that appears when a user hovers over an interactive object (e.g., "Open Door").

 ### Command (`CommandData`)
 Events triggered by user input (keyboard, mouse, or controller).
 Common commands include "Trigger", "PrimaryAction", and "SecondaryAction".

+### Hint Text
+Temporary UI text displayed to a specific agent, usually for instructions or feedback.

 ### Chat Channel
 Used for communication between users or scripts. `Chat.DefaultChannel` is the standard channel for nearby chat.

+## Motion & Physics

+### Rigid Body (`RigidBodyComponent`)
+An object that participates in the physics simulation.
+It handles collisions, gravity, and can be configured as static, keyframed, or dynamic.

+### Mover
+A system used to translate or rotate objects procedurally.

+### Keyframed Motion
+Procedural movement following a specific path or time interval, distinct from purely physics-driven movement.

+### Teleport
+The act of instantly moving an Agent to a specific `Vector` position and `Quaternion` rotation.

+## Media & Communication

+### Media Stream / Media Source
+A system for playing video content (like YouTube) or web pages, often mapped to a specific texture surface on an object.

+### Audio Stream
+A specialized component for playing streaming audio (like web radio) into the scene.
+- **`OverrideAudioStream`**: Changes the URL of the web audio stream scene-wide.

+### Megaphone
+The internal name for voice broadcasting, allowing an agent's voice to be heard by everyone in the scene regardless of distance.

+### Script Event
+Named messages (strings) sent between scripts to trigger behaviors (e.g., "light_on", "door_open").

+### Group
+A scoping mechanism in the Sansar Script library used to limit which scripts receive or "hear" specific Script Events.

+## Scripting Framework (Context7 / SimpleScripts)

+### Coroutine
+A method that can "pause" its execution (using `Wait` or `WaitFor`) without blocking the entire simulation, allowing for timing and sequential logic.

+### Reflective
+An object type that can be safely passed between different script instances or scenes, overcoming some restricted environment limitations.

+### SimpleData
+A standardized data package used in the Context7 library to carry context (like `AgentInfo` and `ObjectId`) inside a Script Event.

+### Simple Script
+The event-driven architecture used by this library to enable complex logic and rapid development without deep coding.

+### Restricted Environment
+The secure execution environment for Sansar scripts.
+Many standard .NET libraries are unavailable for security reasons.

+## Persistence & Meta-Systems

+### DataStore
+A persistent key-value storage system that saves data across scene restarts and user sessions.

+### Quest System
+A structured task system involving QuestGivers (NPCs) and QuestObjects (items to find or interact with).

+### Memory Policy
+The set of limits (Warning, Critical, Limit) enforced by Sansar on script memory usage to ensure scene stability.

+### HttpClient
+Enables scripts to make REST API calls to external web services, subject to security policies.

+### Reactions
+The system for user emotes and gestures.
+Scripts can subscribe to reaction events or add custom reactions.

 ## Math & Types